BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

 of descriptors that created the Inflammation Index that was most sensitive to the differences in morphology between the positive control conditions according to the method passed in the method argument.
-It will also print the descriminators that were retained after cleaning (removing variants of the same metrics, removing highly correlated metrics) and these are the ones included in the index.
+It will also print the discriminators that were retained after cleaning (removing variants of the same metrics, removing highly correlated metrics) and these are the ones included in the index.
 Finally, it prints the value (AUC or p value) of the index’s ability to discriminate